grokify/ringcentral-permahooks/README.md

-# RingCentral PermaHooks
+# RingCentral Permahooks

 [![Build Status][build-status-svg]][build-status-link]
 [![Go Report Card][goreport-svg]][goreport-link]
 [![Docs][docs-godoc-svg]][docs-godoc-link]
 [![License][license-svg]][license-link]

 This is a small app that turns RingCentral's expiring outbound webhooks into non-expiring webhooks.
-This is especially useful when connecting to a service with a simple inbound webhook implementation such as Zapier.
+This is especially useful when connecting to a service with a simple inbound webhook implementation such as Zapier and chat solutions like [Glip](https://glip.com).
+Benefits include:

+* Seamlessly links RingCentral Outbound Webhooks with Inbound Webhooks offered by Zapier, Glip and others.
+* Automatically handles `Validation-Token`
+* Automatically handles RingCentral webhook renewal

 This is useful because RingCentral's webhook implementation has a couple of security features that are not supported by all webhook consuming services:

-* RingCentral requires the webhook endpoint return the request `Validation-Token` header in the response.
+* RingCentral requires the webhook endpoint return the request `Validation-Token` header in the response to indicate the receiving endpoint is the correct one.
 * RingCentral webhooks expire to ensure the correct site is receiving the information.

-However, some sites can only receive a simple webhook post.
-This service an convert RingCentral's secure webhooks into a simple webhook for these services.
+However, some sites can only receive a simple webhook post without these features, this service converts RingCentral's webhooks into a simple webhook for these services.

 This service does a few things:

 * Creates a RingCentral webhook subscription
+* Handles the `Validation-Token` response
 * Renews the RingCentral webhook subscription
-* Handles the `Validation-Token` response

 See more information about creating RingCentral webhooks here: